-Give a Day for the Bay with Eco Rotary
+On Saturday, we headed down to Bayshore Bluffs Park to Give a Day for the Bay with our local Eco Rotary.

 Club members were ready to receive cleanup volunteers with a smile, a delicious spread of brunch items, and a storage shed full of tools for cleaning up the park.
 How could you resist?